docwarems/score-rent/docs/mongodb.md

 It's just that easy.
 The database "testrestore" will be created if it was not existing.

 **Important: don't leave the "test" folder inside the dump, otherwise mongorestore will restore to your "test" database too.**

+## Compass GUI

+Installed on pc-ms4, but today connection timeout while connection via Atlas website was working.
+However, connection worked from Home PC, so it's possible due to some Quanos restriction.

+## Deleting data

+In the Atlas GUI you can only delete one document at a time.
+In order to delete documents from a filter query, use Compass.